The Goal of Learning Support:

 The key component to the program is COMMUNICATION

 between student, parents and teachers.

-The cost is $25 per session, with a $350 cap per month.
+The cost is $25 per session.
 Rates for Lower School Learning Support differ from MS/US.
-The cost is $20/session with a monthly cap of $260.
+The cost is $20/session.

 To participate in Learning Support, please complete and return the Learning Support Participation Acknowledgement

 Organization, time management, study skills using classroom assignment, learning strategies, and social skill development.